-- BRF application form, including the following information: - o Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - Title of program project - o PI Signature - Research Plan (5 page maximum).
-Create in Word then save as PDF. - o Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - Biographical sketch (using current NIH format) with other support page (5 page maximum) - o Due to limited space, you can supply a link to your full list of publications - List of current grants (include abstracts, specific aims, and indicate any overlap)
+- BRF application form, including the following information: - Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - Title of program project - o PI Signature - Research Plan (3500 word maximum) - Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - Biographical sketch (using current NIH format) with other support page (5 page maximum) - Due to limited space, you can supply a link to your full list of publications - List of current grants (include abstracts, specifics aims, and indicate if there is any overlap)

+III.
 Review Procedures

-LOI submissions are reviewed and rated by the BRF Scientific Review Committee.
+LOI submissions are reviewed and rated by BRF Scientific Review Committee.
 So there is not a conflict of interest, the proposals will not be reviewed by committee members from the same institution as the applicant.
 (Note: Review procedures and guidelines will be followed according to NIH Conflict of Interest, Confidentiality and Non Disclosure Rules.)
 If the LOI receives a favorable review, the PI will be invited to submit a grant application.

 Grant applications are subject to a two-stage peer-review process.
-In the first stage, proposals are reviewed and rated by senior scientists from the BRF Scientific Review Committee.
+In the first stage, proposals are reviewed and rated by BRF Scientific Review Committee.
 The second stage includes further review and discussion of the scores and comments resulting from the initial review process.
 This process is also carried out by the BRF Scientific Review Committee.